Clovelly: Lifeboat station

-The village has had an RNLI lifeboat station since 1870, which cost £175 to build.
+The village has had a Royal National Lifeboat Institution (RNLI) lifeboat station since 1870, which cost £175 to build.
 Between 1899 and 1931, the lifeboat saved 158 lives.

 In 1988, the RNLI closed the station.
 In response, the villagers began operating their own rescue service.
 In 1998 the RNLI reopened the station.
 An Atlantic 85-class lifeboat was installed in 2014.
 It was named in honour of Toby Rundle, an Oxford student who took his own life in 2010.

 Architecture

 Almost all the terraced buildings along the village's cobbled street are architecturally listed.
 More than 50 out of 71 are on the main street itself.
 Only seven buildings are not listed.
 The village's only Grade I listed building is the Church of All Saints, parts of which might still have some late Norman features, although its listing summary states, "Virtually all C15 and early C16, restored in 1843 and again in 1884".
 The Grade II* buildings are numbers 16, and 45–47, 53–54 (53 has the house name Crazy Kate's), and 59–61.